Learn about all the Colorado Tree Coalition programs with this narrated PowerPoint presentation created by Susan Hardin.

-In 2002, Colorado witnessed the worst fires season in the states history.
-In response the Colorado Department of Natural Resources, working with the Colorado State Forest Service created ReForest Colorado, a fund to help replant areas devastated by wildfire.
+In 2002, Colorado witnessed the worst wildfire season in the state's history.
+In response the Colorado Department of Natural Resources, working with the Colorado State Forest Service, created ReForest Colorado, a fund to help replant areas devastated by wildfire.
 In 2003, ReForest Colorado planted more than 41,000 trees in communities and watersheds affected by the wildfires.

 Since then the Colorado Tree Coalition has partnered in these efforts.
 Additionally the scope of the program has expanded to include communities affected by all forms of natural disasters including snow storms, floods, wildfires, hail storms, drought, tornadoes, wind, and insect and disease epidemics.

-Following a disaster, rebuilding the lives and the homes of the people affected is, and should remain, our highest priority.
+Following a disaster, rebuilding the lives and the homes of the people affected is, and should remain, the highest priority.
 But soon people within these areas want to rebuild something else – their community.
 Be it a neighborhood, a subdivision, a town or a city they want it restored.
 And more times than not, trees play an important part in the restoring and healing process.
-ReForest Colorado funds are used in replanting efforts, helping restore the community.
+ReForest Colorado funds are used in replanting efforts, helping to restore the community.

 Tour de Poudre Bike Ride